Office of Disability Services (ODS)

 Persons may contact the Assistant Director of Disability Services, who is responsible for coordinating the University of Miami's 504 compliance efforts at (305) 284- 2374 (P.O.
 Box 249003, Coral Gables, Florida, 33124), with any questions or concerns.

 Individuals, who believe that they were subjected to discrimination on the basis of disability by the University of Miami , are encouraged to use the grievance procedure to resolve their concerns.
-Individuals may, however, wish to file a complaint directly with the U.S. Department of Education, Office for Civil Rights 61 Forsyth St., Southwest, Suite 19T10 Atlanta, GA 30303.
+Individuals may file a complaint directly with the U.S. Department of Education, Office for Civil Rights, at 61 Forsyth St., Southwest, Suite 19T10 Atlanta, GA 30303.
+To file a complaint with the State of Florida, contact the Commission for Independent Education 325 W. Gaines Street, Suite 1414, Tallahassee, FL.
+32399-0400.